krismaedb/DevopsPrototyping/postgresql setup.md

 will show: Healthcare Clinic Portal is running! successfully deployed using Apache + WSGI!

+** The server will display the full Healthcare Clinic web interface once Your current deployed version = full GUI landing page

 # Final Summary (For Documentation)
 Apache + WSGI allows our Flask + PostgreSQL system to run like a production website.
 Flask is still the core application, but Apache handles all incoming web requests and uses WSGI to communicate with the Python backend.
 This setup ensures stability, proper resource handling, and accessibility through a normal web browser.